 Tip: By default, all footnote markers are formatted with the "Footnote Reference" character style (note: character style, not paragraph style!).
 Thus, if you change this character style with the Format > Character Style command, all footnote markers in the entire document will be affected.

 Footnote options

-The dialog box for the Insert > Footnote > Footnote command contains an Options button that gives you access to additional settings for footnotes.
+The command Insert > Footnote > Options gives you access to additional settings for the footnotes in the current document.